ofmla/devito-wiki/Azure-Hyperscale:-GPU-CPU-environment-setup-and-launching-Jupyter-notebook.md

 ```
 http://127.0.0.1:5678/?token=8e8a2222a9a142555a1d8fd66d6634869def2c25ece611a5
 ```
-Then in your local browser, enter the address with the token from above, you will access Jupyter notebook locally.
+Now in your local browser, enter the "host address" with the token from above, you will access Jupyter notebook locally.
 ```
 http://host.eastus.cloudapp.azure.com:5678/?token=8e8a2222a9a142555a1d8fd66d6634869def2c25ece611a5
 ```

 ### Add paths before running Devito
-Also remember to add the paths below before you run the 2D FWI Jupyter notebook.
-Suggest adding the Cuda and PGI compiler paths below to your ~/.bashrc to avoid exporting them every time you wish to run Devito on GPU (already included in the first wiki instruction).
+Also remember to add the paths below before you run a Devito Jupyter notebook.
+Suggest adding the Cuda and PGI compiler paths below to your ~/.bashrc to avoid exporting them every time you wish to run Devito on GPU (already explained in the first wiki [Using Devito on GPUs with PGI OpenACC](https://github.com/devitocodes/devito/wiki/Azure:-Using-Devito-on-GPUs-with-PGI-OpenACC)).
 ```
 export PATH=/usr/local/cuda-10.1/bin:$PATH
 export LD_LIBRARY_PATH=/usr/local/cuda-10.1/lib64:$LD_LIBRARY_PATH